LAF-US/IDAHO-VAULT/SOURCES/x hey you make sure to link these/2017-02-12 - Buzzfeed News - Love Lives In Whitefish, Montana, But So Do Neo-Nazis.md

 Spencer is tall and, as many profiles have gone out of their way to emphasize, handsome, with the practiced, articulate garrulousness of the grad student he once was.
 He is obsessed with creating an image of fascism that is the opposite of the bedraggled, tattooed, backwoods vision most associate with neo-Nazism.
 When Spencer posed for a New York Times profile last summer, he was fastidious about the details of his hair, his pose, his clothing.
 Recently, Spencer was punched by a protester after Trump’s election; as he scurries away in the now-viral video of the encounter, the first thing he does is fix his hair.

-ADVERTISEMENT

-The Washington Post / Getty Images
-Richard Spencer in Washington, DC, on Nov.
-18, 2016.

 Spencer maintained a relatively low profile in Whitefish, at least until 2013.
 While riding a chairlift at Whitefish Mountain, Spencer started a fight with a conservative lobbyist, berating him for believing in “this whole democracy BS.”
 After some back-and-forth, the lobbyist forced the exclusive Big Mountain Club they both belonged to to decide: this racist, or me.
 The club initially chose Spencer — and the story got picked up by the national press.
 (Spencer was later asked to resign his membership.)

-ADVERTISEMENT
-Back then, Donald Trump had yet to enter the political sphere, and the threat of what would come to be known as the alt-right, including men like Spencer, seemed minimal — even humorous.
+Back then, [[Donald Trump]] had yet to enter the political sphere, and the threat of what would come to be known as the alt-right, including men like Spencer, seemed minimal — even humorous.
 No matter that Spencer had been deported from Hungary and given a three-year travel ban in [[Europe]] for trying to organize a white nationalist conference: That was ridiculous extremism, and it would never take hold in [[United States of America|America]].
 Love Lives Here’s attempt to ban Spencer from doing business in Whitefish culminated in a compromise: The city council adopted a nondiscrimination resolution, but Spencer, and his publishing business, could stay.

 For the next two years, Spencer continued to base his operations in Whitefish.
 He became an object of public fascination after a series of profiles highlighting his brand of “academic racism” and the concurrent rise of the so-called alt-right — a term he is said to have coined himself.